 Verification – the key to preserving safety

 The electrical standards and technologies mentioned here ensure that new residential electrical installations are safe.
 Standards also make sure installations remain safe over their entire lifetime.
-IEC 60364-6 defines both initial verification of an installation to the standard, as well as recommending verification of residential dwellings every 10 years.
+IEC 60364-6 defines both initial verifications of an installation to the standard, as well as recommending verification of residential dwellings every 10 years.
 This periodic verification checks that fundamental protective measures remain active and reliable.

 A similar program of periodic audits can be applied to older existing residential dwellings to reveal non-compliances and set a path toward gradually raising safety levels.
 We’ll discuss this approach in the next post in this series.